MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-creating-using-indexes-on-enclave-enabled-columns-using-randomized-encryption.md

        GO
       ```

-   1. In the **Live Query Statistics** tab (in the bottom part of the query window), observe that the query uses the index.
+   1. In the **Live Query Statistics** tab, observe that the query uses the index.

 ## Step 3: Create an index with role separation